Square finally opens for business in the UK, its first market in Europe

 Some believe that Square has, in fact, already missed the boat for making a splash in the market.

 However, if you look at other businesses in the world of tech, it’s not always the first movers who are the winners (just look at Apple and the iPhone as one example).
+That was a sentiment echoed by Dorsey today who said it’s not about being first, “but being the best.”

+We’d heard from more than one source Square had actually weighed up acquiring rivals as one route to entering the UK.

+But the strategy Square has taken to go organic is, at least for now, a far less expensive way to try things out.
+Accounts from Companies House show that Square has to date invested less than £4 million into the operations up to now to build the business.
+By comparison, acquiring a rival like iZettle could have cost the company several hundreds of millions of dollars.

 What will be interesting to watch is not only whether Square manages to gain traction with its late entry into the UK market, but what else is chooses to bring here alongside the payments services.